 Ho Chi Minh City (also known as Saigon and HCMC) is a vibrant destination to visit for a day or 3 days.
-As the most populated city in South Vietnam, you can’t go wrong with exploring the variety of restaurants, cafes, nightlife activities, and fun attractions to visit.
+As the most populated city in South Vietnam, you can’t go wrong with exploring the variety of things to do in Ho Chi Minh City from restaurants, cafes, nightlife activities, and fun attractions to visit.
 If you stay in Ho Chi Minh for 5+ days or even live here, it’s refreshing to leave the city for a weekend trip.

-With the convenient transportation options and within a few hours, you could be relaxing on the beach, enjoying paradise on an island, exploring nature, hiking, or wandering through an off-the-beaten-path destination.
+With the convenient transportation options and within a few hours, you could be relaxing on the beach, enjoying paradise on an island, exploring nature and waterfalls, hiking, or wandering through an off-the-beaten-path destination.

 Here are the top 15 places to visit for weekend getaways from Ho Chi Minh City.
 The list is organized by distance with the starting location in Ben Thanh Market in District 1.
 We’ve visited most of these destinations as we’ve lived here for over 3 years so you’ll get insider tips on what to do at these locations and how to get there.
 Some destinations require a short plane ride.